hexters/hexa-docs/README.md

 }

 . . .
 ```

 ### Widget

-To declare access permissions for a Widget, there is a difference in the method.
-Widgets use the `canView()` method:
+To declare access permissions for Widgets, there is a difference in the access method as it uses the `canView()` method.

 ```php
 use Filament\Widgets\StatsOverviewWidget as BaseWidget;
 use Hexters\Hexa\Traits\HexAccess;